These Handy Hints sections are offered for emerging writers to use absolutely free of charge and I will add to them from time to time.

 The tried and trusted Page 95 Test

-Turn to page 95 (always page 95, book after book, in the interests of consistency!) and read it top to bottom.
+My guide when assessing it will be the Page 95 Rule, hence turn to page 95 (always page 95, book after book, in the interests of consistency!) and read it top to bottom.
 If it’s an excellent page, you know you have produced a good draft, if it’s not very good… you know the rest!

 It may sound simplistic but I have never known the Page 95 Test to fail.